stylus/stylelint-stylus/docs/rules/block-opening-brace-space-before.md

 This rule require a single space or disallow whitespace before the opening brace of blocks.

+## :question: Why Not Use `stylelint` Rule

+The [block-opening-brace-space-before] rule incorrectly report errors in Stylus.
+This problem is that the core rules do not understand that can omit braces in Stylus.
+The `stylus/block-opening-brace-space-before` rule understands that can omit braces in Stylus.

 ## :wrench: Options

 See [stylelint - block-opening-brace-space-before - Options](https://stylelint.io/user-guide/rules/block-opening-brace-space-before#options).